Inside: A comprehensive resource updated regularly with new information and everything you need to know about how to create a blog.

 - WordPress.org (free to use the framework, but you’ll need to pay for your own web hosting service)

-Almost 40% of blogs are self-hosted WordPress blogs (source) and this is what I recommend.
+Almost half of blogs are self-hosted WordPress blogs and this is the route I recommend.
 (Option #2)

 Why I recommend a self-hosted WordPress blog (WordPress.org that is)